Teenager seriously injures classmate with knife

-A 16-year-old girl has seriously injured a 15-year-old classmate at a school in Cuxhaven with a knife.
+A teenager has seriously injured another girl at a school in Cuxhaven with a knife.
 The injured girl was taken to hospital by ambulance after the incident on Thursday morning, according to a police spokesman.
 There is no danger to life.
 The background to the knife attack was an argument between the suspect and the victim.
 It was initially unclear what the argument was about.

 This is not the first time that a knife has been used in a school.
 At the end of May, a 17-year-old seriously injured a 16-year-old with a knife in a toilet at a vocational school in Wildeshausen near Bremen.
 The accused was convicted of attempted murder by the Oldenburg Regional Court in November and ordered to be placed in a psychiatric hospital.